 - 1. To provide good quality, affordable homes that offer value for money. - 2.
 To assist people in need through a range of services. - 3.
 To provide opportunities for people to participate and influence decisions. - 4.
-To achieve positive outcomes for our customers. - 5.
+To support communities throughout Shetland. - 5.
 To maintain financial strength and grow the business sustainably.